About

 The standard definition of a Basic Income says only that it is a periodic payment.
 This means it might be paid weekly, fortnightly, monthly or perhaps annually.

-However, low-income individuals may face financial difficulties with less frequent payments, so more frequent payments, such as weekly, may be desirable.
+However, low-income individuals often face financial difficulties with less frequent payments, so more frequent payments, such as weekly, are desirable.

 Is a Basic Income taxable?